bright/new-www/content/blog/2021-05-11-app-development-pivots-that-prove-the-mvp-works.md

 comments: true
 published: true
 ---
 **You have an idea for an app and are determined to develop it?
 Congratulations!
 But what if your idea had to be modified and your solution would need to pivot?
-Check out why many popular apps and web solutions had to change to make a success.** <br>
+Check out why many popular apps and web solutions had to change to make a success.** <br/>

 ![App pivots MVP](/images/blogpost_www_iza_appdevpivot.png)